 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-Below is a summary of corrected adjustments of the financial statements.
-There were no uncorrected misstatements.
+Below is a summary of uncorrected misstatements and corrected adjustments of the financial statements.
+Management has determined that the effects of the uncorrected misstatement is immaterial, both individually and in the aggregate, to the financial statements taken as a whole.